zabbix/zabbix/src/go/plugins/mqtt/README.md

 ## Installation
 The plugin is supplied as part of the Zabbix Agent 2 and does not require any special installation steps.
 Once Zabbix Agent 2 is installed, the plugin is ready to work.
-Now you need to make sure that a MQTT broker is available.
+Now you need to make sure that an MQTT broker is available.

 ## Configuration
 Open the Zabbix Agent configuration file (zabbix_agent2.conf) and set the required parameters.